Soleimani burial postponed after deadly stampede | DW | 07.01.2020

 Crowds of mourners gathered in Kerman, the hometown of Iranian General Qassem Soleimani, for his burial.
-A stampede reportedly led to at least 35 deaths and 48 people injured.
+A stampede reportedly led to at least 32 deaths and over a hundred injured.
 His burial was subsequently postponed.

-Iranian state TV reported that a stampede killed at least 35 people and injured 48 more as large crowds turned out in the hometown of Iranian General Qassem Soleimani for his burial on Tuesday, a day after an enormous funeral procession in the capital Tehran.
+Iranian state TV reported that a stampede killed at least 32 people and injured over one hundred more as large crowds turned out in the hometown of Iranian General Qassem Soleimani for his burial on Tuesday, a day after an enormous funeral procession in the capital Tehran.

 Eyewitnesses described scenes of "mass panic" as thousands of people converged in the city.
 The general's flag-draped coffin was making itself slowly along the streets of the city of Kerman when the deadly stampede broke out.